mlvccn/FTEA_ReferringVOS/README.md

 If you have any questions, please contact Mr. Zhang Yu via email at zycs@hdu.edu.cn.

 ## Acknowledgement
-We would like to thank the authors of [MTTR](https://github.com/mttr2021/MTTR)which have significantly accelerated the development of our FTEA model.
+We would like to thank the authors of [MTTR](https://github.com/mttr2021/MTTR) which has significantly accelerated the development of our FTEA model.